Some User Experience Maxims

 Here are some things to consider:

-- Don't annoy the user by locking her/him out, instead try to support all popular devices and browsers, and make the site or web-app accessible.
+- Don't annoy users by locking them out, instead try to support all popular devices and browsers, and make the site or web-app accessible.

-- Don't annoy the user by wasting her/his time, instead make it possible to reach the respective objective fast and ensure high performance.
+- Don't annoy users by wasting their time, instead make it possible to reach the respective objective fast and ensure high performance.

-- Don't annoy the user by leaving her/him confused, instead make everything clear and obvious.
+- Don't annoy users by leaving them confused, instead make everything clear and obvious.

-- Don't annoy the user with unreliable code, instead make sure that the web-app is robust.
+- Don't annoy users with unreliable code, instead make sure that the web-app is robust.

-- Don't annoy the user with animated ads and ads that show what she/he had already looked at, instead ensure that ads aren't distracting or annoying.
+- Don't annoy users with animated ads and ads that show what they had already looked at, instead ensure that ads aren't distracting or annoying.

-- Don't annoy the user with low quality, instead make sure that the web-app yields results of high quality.
+- Don't annoy users with low quality, instead make sure that the web-app yields results of high quality.
 (For example when you provide public transportation connections make sure they're fast, or if you provide music/image files make sure they're not compressed too much.)

-- Don't annoy the user by playing sound without the user's consent.
+- Don't annoy users by playing sound without the user's consent.

-- Don't annoy the user by suggesting a smartphone app while she/he is on your site and the web-app is a fine option.
+- Don't annoy users by suggesting a smartphone app while they are on your site and the web-app is a fine option.

-- Don't annoy the user with (too many) push notifications.
+- Don't annoy users with (too many) push notifications.

-- Don't annoy the user by lazy-loading eg images eg on scroll-into-view, because that keeps her/him waiting.
+- Don't annoy users by lazy-loading eg images eg on scroll-into-view, because that keeps them waiting.

-- Don't annoy the user by having all the main content (of the whole website or of a long page) positioned on one side, because the twisted posture causes strain.
+- Don't annoy users by having all the main content (of the whole website or of a long page) positioned on one side, because the twisted posture causes strain.
 Instead center the main content.

-- Don't annoy the user by cluttering the screen with overlays etc. Some links: cluttered mobile screens 1, cluttered mobile screens 2.
+- Don't annoy users by cluttering the screen with overlays etc. Some links: cluttered mobile screens 1, cluttered mobile screens 2.